A bucket list can be a tricky beast.

 19. Vancouver

-British Columbia’s bustling but beautiful urban heart on Canada’s west coast offers both metropolitan magnetism (read coffee, art, foodilicious eateries and nightlife) and stunning vistas.
-As it’s cradled nicely between the Rockies and the sea, Vancouver’s surrounds roar with the call of wilderness adventure.
+British Columbia's bustling but beautiful urban heart on Canada's west coast offers both metropolitan magnetism (read coffee, art, foodilicious eateries and nightlife) and stunning vistas.
+As it's cradled nicely between the Rockies and the sea in Western Canada, Vancouver's surrounds roar with the call of wilderness adventure.
+Indulge in the wonders of sustainable tourism as you enjoy mountain peaks, breathtaking landscapes and unique wildlife in this great destination.

 18. Vanuatu

-With 83 islands awash with lush beaches and dominated by active volcanoes and a people alive in their untainted kastom or culture, Vanuatu is an adventurer’s dream.
-From kava to lava, your journey of discovery will never stop.
+With 83 islands awash with lush beaches and dominated by active volcanoes and a people alive in their untainted kastom or culture, Vanuatu is an adventurer's dream.
+From kava to lava, your journey of discovery will never stop on these islands filled with friendly locals, active volcanoes and rich culture.

 17. New Zealand

-While Queenstown’s slopes attract a multitude of skiers from every corner of the globe in winter, New Zealand saves its best for spring, summer and autumn.
+While Queenstown's slopes attract a multitude of skiers from every corner of the globe in winter, New Zealand saves its best for spring, summer and autumn with a multitude of national parks and road trip opportunities.
 Mountain hiking trails (call it tramping) through the UNESCO world heritage sites of Tongariro National Park and Te Wahipounamu (the creme of the South Island's national parks) are stunning outside the snowy season, as are attractions such the Hobbiton movie set in Waikato and authentic Maori cultural experiences and geothermal hot springs in Rotorua.

 16. Athens

 From its ancient heart around the Acropolis to swanky inner-city districts such as Kolonaki, a visit to Athens lays bare the span of Western civilisation.
-The city’s streets are open museums of the art and architecture of countless eras: classical Greece and Rome, the Byzantine age and the Ottoman conquest.
-The tumultuous history of the birthplace of democracy and modern philosophy serves as a stark reminder of Europe’s unending quest for peace and stability.
-But never fear, you can quickly restore your holiday spirit just as the ancients did, and head for the Greek islands.
+The city's streets are open museums of the art and architecture of countless eras: classical Greece and Rome, the Byzantine age and the Ottoman conquest.
+The tumultuous history of the birthplace of democracy and modern philosophy serves as a stark reminder of Europe's unending quest for peace and stability.
+But never fear, you can quickly restore your holiday spirit just as the ancients did, and head for the Greek islands where year round sunshine and crystal blue waters await.

 15. Kuala Lumpur